-With nearly 400 bird species (25 of which are endemic, according to the Clements Checklist), a welcoming culture, good food, and year-round warm temperatures, Cuba is one of our favorite destinations.
+Cuba is one of our favorite destinations for a number of reasons.
+It boasts nearly 400 bird species (25 of which are endemic, according to the Clements Checklist).
+Its welcoming culture, good food, and year-round warm temperatures make it a delight to visit.
 We are offering our next tour to this tropical island in February 2020.

 Culture and Conservation: A Community Connection